firesidefiction/firesidefiction.github.io/_drafts/2018-11-27-rain-and-the-designs-of-your-body.md

 A lake needs criteria to make the small of your back a home.

 Julio said there were three things on my third visit to his lake.
-And three is ritual, una brujeria; three is the number that brings us to the most local legend, the sentimental ending.
+And three is ritual, una brujería; three is the number that brings us to the most local legend, the sentimental ending.

 Naked with his hands quaking, wet spine to my face, Julio named a trinity: